 Experience has taught us that there is no such thing as being too cautious, so that’s why thinking through any time you make a transaction, taking your time and asking the right questions will go a long way.

-- Always be informed and aware: make sure you know the names of the utility companies you use.
+Know the names of the utility companies you actually use.

 Getting scammed doesn’t just damage your personal finances, it can affect your mental health and take weeks or months to fully recover from.
-If you are a victim of fraud, remember you’re not alone.
-Remember: This can happen to anyone and knowledge is the best defense.
+If you are a victim of fraud, remember: you’re not alone.
+This can happen to anyone and awareness if your best defense.